Vasectomy Reversal in Vancouver

 This is diagnosed at the time of vasectomy reversal.
 Dr. Flannigan examines the fluid in your tubes using a special microscope to determine which procedure is needed specifically for each testicle to optimize your chance of success.

 Multiple Vasectomy Reversal Techniques

 For a typical vasectomy reversal where the two ends of the tubes are to be reconnected, Dr. Flannigan uses the multi-layer microdot technique.
-This technique has the highest reported success rate in the medical literature.
+This technique has a high reported success rate in the medical literature.
 This technique can be used in the majority of men undergoing vasectomy reversal.
 Success rates are over 90% for this technique.

 If Dr. Flannigan determines that a secondary blockage is present in the epididymal tubes, he will perform an intricate procedure connecting the vas deferens tube, to one of the smaller epididymal tubes.

 Dr. Flannigan uses the LIVE technique in the case of a secondary blockage, which for this situation has a relataively high success rate in the medical literature.

 This technique is successful in up to 50% of cases where a conventional reversal would fail.

 Often this procedure is well tolerated.
 However, as with all surgical interventions, potential complications may arise:

 - Scrotal hematoma.
 A bleed in the scrotum that can swell to the size of a grapefruit.
 This can be tender and disabling for a couple months, or require a secondary surgical procedure (1-4%).